 Bad Girl Art, despite what the name might imply, is not the opposite of Good Girl Art.
 In fact the two are closely related.
 While Good Girl Art features attractively-drawn (and usually under-dressed) female characters who are sweet or heroic in nature, Bad Girl Art features attractively-drawn (and equally under-dressed) female characters who have dark, scandalous, and violent edges to their personas.
 Unlike the term Good Girl Art, which once broadly described any form of comic book pinup art featuring sexy girls, the term Bad Girl Art is not as widely used and tends to pertain more specifically to certain characters and publishers.
-The art form was at its most prevalent during the initial explosion of Bad Girl characters, which began in the late 1980's and carried through the 1990's.
+The art form was at its most prevalent during the initial explosion of Bad Girl characters, which reached its peak in the 1990's.

 It should be noted that most Bad Girl characters are not truly "bad" -- that is, villainous and evil in alignment.
 In fact, the majority of Bad Girls are presented as protagonists who are opposed to true evil.
 However, in contrast to traditional female superheroes, the personalities and methods of the Bad Girls can be nearly as dark and violent as the evil opponents they battle against.
 Unlike traditional superheroines, Bad Girls exhibit little or no compunction about maiming or killing enemies.

-The first precursor to the modern Bad Girl appeared nearly two decades before the term was coined: The vampire-powered vixen Vampirella, who premiered in Warren Comics in 1969.
-Another precursor to the genre was the Marvel character Elektra, a sexy yet deadly female assassin who first appeared in 1981.
-With their skimpy red costumes, long black hair, edgy personalities, and propensity for bloodshed, these two women provided a template for the wave of Bad Girl characters that followed.
+The first precursor to the modern Bad Girl appeared more than two decades before the term was coined: The vampire-powered vixen Vampirella, who premiered in Warren Comics in 1969.
+Another Bad Girl precursor was the barbarian swordswoman Red Sonja, created by Marvel Comics in 1973, who became famous for wearing sexy bikini-like armor while slicing up her opponents.
+A third precursor to the genre was the Marvel character Elektra, an alluring yet deadly female assassin who first appeared in 1981.
+With their skimpy costumes, long flowing hair, edgy personalities, and propensity for violence, these women provided a template for the wave of Bad Girl characters that appeared a decade later.

-Other notable Bad Girls to debut in the 1990's were Angela (created by Neil Gaiman in 1993), Shi (created by Billy Tucci in 1993), Glory and Avengelyne (created by Rob Liefeld in 1993 and 1995, respectively), Red Monika (created by Joe Madureira in 1995), detective Sara Pezzini as the sexy wielder of the Witchblade (created by Michael Turner in 1995), and Darkchylde (created by Randy Queen in 1996).
+Other notable Bad Girls to debut in the 1990's were Angela (created by Neil Gaiman in 1993), Shi (created by Billy Tucci in 1993), Glory and Avengelyne (created by Rob Liefeld in 1993 and 1995, respectively), Lady Rawhide (created by Don McGregor and Mike Mayhew in 1994), Red Monika (created by Joe Madureira in 1995), detective Sara Pezzini as the sexy wielder of the Witchblade (created by Michael Turner in 1995), Darkchylde (created by Randy Queen in 1996), and Magdalena (created by Joe Benitez in 1998).
 Though the popularity of Bad Girls declined towards the end of the 1990's, notable Bad Girls to debut in the 2000's were Tarot (created by Jim Balent in 2000) and Cassie Hack (created by Tim Seeley in 2004).